HackerYou/scratchWorkshop/scratch.md

 3. Copy the URL at the top of the project page, and send it to simon@hackeryou.com

 ### The Presentation Component
-You will only have two minutes to present, so use your time wisely.
+You will only have 90 seconds to present, so use your time wisely.
 Take us through whatever you have built.
 Talk to us about a particular feature you found exciting, or a challenge you overcame.
 Make sure that each member of your group is given equal time to talk.
 One person can demo the project while the other person talks the audience through it.

 Some tips for presenting:
 * Make sure to project so that you can be heard in the back of the classroom